delegateas/DataverseConnection/memory-bank/progress.md

 ## What Works
 - Memory Bank documentation is fully initialized and up to date.
 - Project requirements, context, architecture, and technology stack are clearly defined.
+- DataverseConnection class library provides reusable AddDataverse extension method for DI.
+- DataverseWhoAmI CLI app uses DI and the new library for Dataverse connectivity.
+- Both projects build successfully and are ready for further testing and packaging.

 ## What's Left to Build
-- Scaffold .NET 8 console application/dotnet tool.
-- Add and configure NuGet dependencies: Microsoft.PowerPlatform.Dataverse.Client, Azure.Identity.
+- Add NuGet packaging metadata to DataverseConnection.
-- Implement CLI argument parsing and environment variable support for Dataverse URL.
-- Implement authentication using DefaultAzureCredential.
-- Connect to Dataverse and execute WhoAmIRequest.
-- Print result to console in a clear format.
-- Add robust error handling and user feedback.
-- Package as a dotnet tool for local/global installation.
+- Publish DataverseConnection as a NuGet package (internal or public).
+- Add usage documentation and samples for AddDataverse.
-- Test on all supported platforms (Windows, Linux, macOS).
+- Test CLI and library integration on all supported platforms (Windows, Linux, macOS).
+- Package CLI as a dotnet tool for local/global installation (optional).

 ## Current Status
-- Project is in the planning/documentation phase.
-- Ready to begin implementation.
+- Core implementation is complete: connection logic is extracted, reusable, and integrated via DI.
+- Ready for NuGet packaging, documentation, and broader testing.

 ## Known Issues
 - None at this stage.